milesnature/html-notes/README.md

 ### Pros
 * Private.
 Client-side encryption (AES) means you can host your files remotely with confidence.
 * External hosting.
 Perfect for anyone that uses multiple browsers and or multiple devices.
 * Portable.
-Host locally with a basic php server or combine everything into one static html file.
+Increase privacy and security by hosting it locally, or by hard coding everything into one single html file.
 * Prevent duplicates.
 A single source helps prevent the spread/duplication of files across devices, applications, and directories.
 * Self-custody.
 No ads, no tracking, no third parties.
 * No database.